restic/restic/doc/030_preparing_a_new_repo.rst

 For debugging rclone, you can set the environment variable ``RCLONE_VERBOSE=2``.

-The rclone backend has two additional options:
+The rclone backend has three additional options:

  * ``-o rclone.program`` specifies the path to rclone, the default value is just ``rclone``
  * ``-o rclone.args`` allows setting the arguments passed to rclone, by default this is ``serve restic --stdio --b2-hard-delete``
+*  ``-o rclone.timeout`` specifies timeout for waiting on repository opening, the default value is ``1m``

 The reason for the ``--b2-hard-delete`` parameters can be found in the corresponding GitHub `issue #1657`_.